ali-moussawi/web_scraping/README.md

 # web_scraping
 Web scraping is the process of gathering information from the Internet.
 However, the words “web scraping” usually refer to a process that involves automation.
+## first scraping where done on website :WAZZUF.com